 - Click the Submit button at the bottom-right of the page

 - You will receive an email (or a letter if you do not provide an email address) with the status of that person's Working With Children Check (e.g. "Cleared", "Barred" or "Not found").

 - Visit the Employer Verification page to see what each possible status means

 Please note if a person is barred, interim barred or not found then you cannot engage them in child-related work.

 Do I need a check?

-As with other state and territory models, the NSW Working With Children Check allows parents to volunteer in activities that involve their own children without needing a Check.
+The NSW Working With Children Check allows parents to volunteer in activities that involve their own children without needing a Check.
 However, this is NOT a blanket exemption for all parent volunteers.
-If the work is part of a formal mentoring program or involves the intimate personal care of children with a disability, the parent volunteer must get a Check.

 - Volunteering by a parent or close relative of a child in activities for the child's school, early education service or other educational institution